The Bankrate promise

 He sat down and came up with a plan.
 He would apply for the card, transfer his balance, pay off his debt during the intro APR period and never carry a balance ever again.

 “I finally got an opportunity to really knock down the credit card balance interest-free,” says Geller.
 “And I wasn’t going to blow it.
 I liked the Citi Diamond Preferred because my payments fully went toward paying down the actual debt.
 I was finally able to tackle my credit card debt, and it was a lifesaver!”

 Remain disciplined in paying off your balance

-Currently, the Citi Diamond Preferred comes with an introductory APR offer on balance transfers for 21 months and on purchases for 12 months (After that the variable APR will be 14.49% – 24.49%).
-While taking advantage of the intro APR for new purchases may be tempting, doing so has its drawbacks.
-Buying new stuff—especially big-ticket items—when you’re trying to pay off debt means that you’ll risk increasing your debt further.
+Currently, the Citi Diamond Preferred comes with an 0 percent intro APR offer on balance transfers for 21 months and on purchases for 12 months (after that, the variable APR is 18.24 percent to 28.99 percent).
+While taking advantage of the intro APR offer for new purchases may be tempting, doing so has its drawbacks.
+Buying new stuff — especially big-ticket items — when you’re trying to pay off debt means that you’ll risk increasing your debt further.